Backing Vocalist

 Maria Lawson

-Michelle McManus (Sole studio backing vocalist for UK “Pop Idol” Winner 2003, unreleased track “Everything Changes“)
+Michelle McManus Sole studio backing vocalist for UK “Pop Idol” Winner on unreleased track).
+Visit “Showreel” – “Backing Vocal demo” – for an excerpt.

 Michelle McManus